-The workshop itself is invitation-only, with typically 30-35 participants consisting of authors of about 12 accepted papers, panelists, program committee members, and organizers.
+The workshop itself is invitation-only, with typically 30-35 participants consisting of authors of about 10 accepted papers, panelists, program committee members, and organizers.
 One author of each accepted paper must attend; additional authors may be invited if space permits.
 All participants must commit to a "social contract": no one arrives late, no one leaves early, no laptops, and all attend all sessions of the 2.5 day program, sharing meals in a group setting.
 The workshop is preceded by an evening reception allowing attendees to meet each other beforehand.
-We expect to offer a limited amount of financial aid to those who absolutely require it.